Maple Cinnamon Fudgy Flourless Brownies

 Now, of course, you could stop the recipe here and still have a delicious batch of fudgy brownies on your hands.
 But if you really want to push these brownies over the top and achieve that perfect sweet and salty combo, then you’re definitely gonna want to take this next step.

-Grab you a bag of Jackson’s Honest’s Maple Cinnamon Sweet Potato Chips.
+Grab you a bag of Henry’s Honest’s Maple Cinnamon Sweet Potato Chips.
 Crumble them over the uncooked brownie batter.

 Top with organic, bittersweet dark chocolate chips (I recommend these) and bake.
 When the brownies are done cooking, sprinkle with big flaky sea salt (I love Maldon sea salt) and wait for your head to explode after you take that first mind-blowing bite.